Xergy/AzSharedImageGallerySampler/README.md

 ## Overview

 This repo contains steps and some simple scripts to get you through an "end to end" deployment of an Azure Shared Image Gallery.
-Steps are also included to deploy an image from the SIG with both PowerShell and an ARM template.  **The entire process, from bare metal, take about 35 minutes.**
+Steps are also included to deploy an image from the SIG with both PowerShell and an ARM template.  **The entire process, from bare metal, takes about 35 minutes.**

 ## Process Summary